ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for digests entries {#sec-cmp-digests}

-The value stored under `measurement-values-map` key 2 is a digest entry.
 It contains one or more digests, each measuring the same object.
 When multiple digests are provided, each represents a different algorithm acceptable to the condition ECT author.